Chart Color Schemes

 Population growth drivers in Orange are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Orange's estimated population is around 43,148 as of Nov 2025.
-This reflects an increase of 1,916 people (4.6%) since the 2021 Census, which reported a population of 41,232 people.
-The change is inferred from AreaSearch's estimated resident population of 42,647 following examination of ABS's latest ERP data release in Jun 2024 and an additional 1,043 validated new addresses since the Census date.
-This level of population equates to a density ratio of 286 persons per square kilometer.
-Orange's growth exceeded the SA4 region (2.9%) and the SA3 area, marking it as a growth leader in the region.
+The population of the suburb of Orange is estimated at 43,309 as of Feb 2026.
+This reflects an increase of 2,077 people since the 2021 Census, which reported a population of 41,232.
+The change was inferred from AreaSearch's estimate of the resident population being 42,422 in June 2024, along with an additional 1,062 validated new addresses since the Census date.
+This level of population equates to a density ratio of 287 persons per square kilometer.
+Orange's growth rate of 5.0% since the 2021 census exceeded both the SA4 region (3.2%) and the SA3 area, making it a growth leader in the region.
 Natural growth contributed approximately 50.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-An above median population growth is projected for locations outside capital cities, with Orange expected to expand by 5,669 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.1% in total over the 17 years.
+Looking ahead, non-metropolitan areas nationally are projected to have above median population growth, with Orange expected to expand by 5,666 persons to 2041, reflecting a total increase of 10.7% over the 17 years.

 Frequently Asked Questions - Population